ParthChhatbar/n8n-workflows/README.md

 This repository includes four major automation systems till now and will be adding more:

-## 1️⃣ Automated Requirement → Jira Pipeline
+## 1️⃣ Automated Business Analyst → Jira Pipeline
 📌 Purpose:

 Transform product requirement PDFs into fully prepared Jira tickets with User Stories, ACs, technical solutions, and priorities — without any manual effort.